 \section{Extended stochastic Lyapunov theory}

-The process of designing control signals $U$ to achieve the desired goals, is inspired from stochastic Lyapunov theory.
-This theory is highly dependant on the Ito formula, which gives the increment of the Lyapunov function according to a continuous Feller (and thus, strong Markov) stochastic process.
-In the problem of manipulating a quantum system, we are faced to a difficulty in using the conventional Ito formula.
-In this section, it is shown that the proposed Lyapunov function is not differentiable when we have employed the complex numbers as the field for our Hilbert space.
+The process of designing control signals $U$ to achieve the desired goals, is inspired by stochastic Lyapunov theory.
+This theory is highly dependent on the It\"o formula, which gives the increment of the Lyapunov function according to a continuous Feller (and thus, strong Markov) stochastic process.
+In the problem of manipulating a quantum system, we are faced with a difficulty in using the conventional It\"o formula.
+In this section, it is shown that the proposed Lyapunov function is not differentiable when we employ the complex numbers as the field for our Hilbert space.